kvet/next-layout/README.md

 );
 ```

-## Route params parsing and validation
+### Route params parsing and validation

-The lib ships with a simple tool to parse and validate route query params.
-Here is the example:
+With the error handling approach described above, it is also possible to parse and validate route params.
+Check the example:

 ```tsx
 // pages/with-param-validation/[id].tsx